hazzaaclark/hazzaaclark/README.md

 • Part of the Formula One Silverstone Team as an Engineer (2023 - Present)

-• Game Design Course Representative (2020 - 2022)
+• Game Design Course Representative @ Newcastle & Stafford College Groups (2020 - 2022)